cwendorf/backcalc/docs/README.md

 ### Resources

-- [Reference](./man/README.md): Documentation for all exported functions, including usage, arguments, and return values.
+- [Reference](./man/README.md): Descriptions of all exported functions, including usage, arguments, and return values.
 - [Articles](./vignettes/README.md): Examples demonstrating how to use the package.